Serving BAC's Remote Learners Better With Maxis Cloud Migration

-In evaluating BAC’s AWS cloud architecture, we found that many servers were only being used at 20–30% of capacity.
+In evaluating BAC’s AWS cloud architecture, we found that many servers were only being used at 20–30% of capacity, which was driving up cost unnecessarily.
 Together with BAC, we adjusted the server specifications to improve utilisation rates.
-Key to this was balancing compute-heavy versus memory-heavy instance types according to workload demand.
+The key to this was balancing compute-heavy versus memory-heavy instance types according to the workload demand.

-“With our previous provider, we were overprovisioning servers to get the speed and performance required.
+“With our previous provider, we were over-provisioning servers to get the speed and performance required.
 When we moved to AWS, we reset the instance sizes and saved cost for the same performance by tuning the virtual machines to our particular application needs,” says Kogilan.
-BAC is saving 20% on its monthly cloud bill as a result of the optimisation exercise.
+BAC is saving 62% on its monthly cloud bill as a result of the optimisation exercise.